joel-1080p/pong/README.md

 I followed this tuturial on how to download VS Community 2017 and DarkGDK.
 [https://servicedesk.snc.edu/hc/en-us/articles/360034544854-Computer-Science-Installing-DarkGDK] (VS Community Totural)

-Drag all of the pong files into sncDarkGDK2017 project.
+- Drag all of the pong files into sncDarkGDK2017 project.

-Copy all of the code in the `main.cpp` file and paste it into `DarkGDK2017start.cpp`
+- Copy all of the code in the `main.cpp` file and paste it into `DarkGDK2017start.cpp`

-Place the png_files into the sncDarkGDK2017 project.
+- Place the png_files into the sncDarkGDK2017 project.

-Place d3dx9_35.dll in C:\Windows\SysWOW64
+- Place d3dx9_35.dll in C:\Windows\SysWOW64

+### P.S.

+Please drop me a note with any feedback you have.

+**Joel**